 Your Preventative Asset Maintenance isn’t solely physical

-To achieve proper maintenance, all aspects must be addressed.
+To achieve proper maintenance, you must address all aspects.
 The physical operation of your self is just one aspect.
 The emotional and spiritual needs also require attention.
 Make sure to take the time to address these needs regularly.
 Examples of these can be going to religious services for spiritual maintenance.
 Doing yoga or meditation.
 Seeing a psychologist can help with emotional maintenance.
 Sometimes, one activity can satisfy all three, like taking a walk on the beach.
 Just make sure that you don’t ignore any one of three.

 Find ways to make all your Personal Asset Maintenance Predictive